List of Ellen's Game of Games episodes: Season 4 (2020–2021)

 Due to season four being filmed during the COVID-19 pandemic, there were no longer celebrity guests nor an actual audience.
 So, the "audience" was instead canned.
 Season four also marked the start of Hotter Hands: A multiple choice answer game that replaced the original Hot Hands.
 In this season, Sudden Drop was only implemented when a contestant missed a question and the contestant to the right of them was still in the game.
 Otherwise (if they are the contestant on the right), they would be immediately dropped.
-This new system was meant to balance out the amount of correct and incorrect answers between the contestants in order to make the game more fair.
+This new system was meant to balance out the amount of correct and incorrect answers between the contestants to make the game more fair.